MITLibraries/docker-cantaloupe/README.md

       --name melon -v testimages:/imageroot cantaloupe

 ### Run the container using docker-compose
 The current docker-compose.yml defines fixed environment variables in .docker-compose.env.
 As of now, the environment file contains configurations for the Admin endpoint.
 This compose file currently does not build a local image.
 It only grabs the latest tag on of uclalibrary/cantaloupe.
 Please change the SHARED_IMAGE_DIR env variable to your associated image path to be shared with the local cantaloupe container.
+Run the following to start the container with compose:

     export SHARED_IMAGE_DIR=/tmp/imageshare; docker-compose up -d

 ### Deployment to AWS